Trade wars lose US its competitiveness top spot: WEF

 Singapore scored 84.8 out of 100, but the Forum noted that the country had benefited from trade diversion through its ports triggered by the tariff battles between the world´s top economies.

-The Netherlands finished fourth -- up two slots from last year -- while Switzerland came in fifth place.
+The Netherlands finished fourth -- up two slots from last year —while Switzerland came in fifth place. —AFP

+Geneva-based think tank said economies around the world have failed to boost productivity levels despite $10 trillion of central bank stimulus unleashed since the global financial crisis of a decade ago.

+Productivity, a measure of an economy’s ability to generate growth, has become of a matter of increasing concern among policy-makers around the world as headline growth rates remain weak and fears emerge of a new economic slow-down.

 The Forum, organisers of the glitzy annual gathering of business and political elite in Davos, have released an annual competitiveness report since 1979 that assesses which economies are well placed to see productivity and long-term growth.